tjyanjing/yanlab/_pages/research.md

 <!-- ![]({{ site.url }}{{ site.baseurl }}/images/research/respic_colloid.webp){: style="width: 50%; display: block; margin: 20px auto"}   -->
 ![]({{ site.url }}{{ site.baseurl }}/images/research/colloid_redox.jpg){: style="width: 100%; display: block; margin: 20px auto"}

-We investigate the fate and transport of nano-sized soil colloids, which are critical but often overlooked in carbon and nutrient cycling.
+**Nano-sized colloids and carbon cycling**: We investigate the fate and transport of nano-sized soil colloids, which are critical but often overlooked in carbon and nutrient cycling.
 Combining lab experiments with field studies, we examine how redox dynamics (e.g., in wetlands) drive colloid release and mobility.
 A key focus is nano-sized colloidal organic carbon, an understudied carbon pool traditionally misclassified as 'dissolved,' to quantify its role in global carbon budgets and biogeochemical processes.

 ---
 ## **3. Saltwater Evaporation in Porous Media**